henrietta-k/adapt-learning-wiki/Adapt-v5.3-→-the-one-with-ES6-to-8-support.md

 ```

-The best way to set custom default values on ES6 classes is to do that in the `constructor`, `preinitialize` or `initialize` functions.
+The best way to set custom default values on ES6 classes using Backbone, is to do that in the `constructor`, `preinitialize` or `initialize` functions.
 These values will not inherited from the constructor prototype but will instead exist on the instance.
+See more on these functions next.

 ```js
 class Class {